tenzir/tenzir/docker/quarto/README.md

 We don't publish the Quarto Docker image, so you need to build it locally.

-The `docker-compose.bind.yaml` overlay contains the configurations to bind-mount the VAST repository on the Quarto container and avoid filesystem permission conflicts between the container and the host users.
-For instance, to run the Quarto build in the `web` directory, open a terminal in the directory containing this README and run the following:
+The `quarto.bind.yaml` overlay contains the configurations to bind-mount the VAST repository on the Quarto container and avoid filesystem permission conflicts between the container and the host users.
+For instance, to run the Quarto build in the `web` directory, open a terminal in the `docker/compose/` directory and run:

 ```bash
 # required to allow writing on the host without permission conflicts